-You might have a “wet” settlement when the lender’s money is disbursed at closing.
+You might have a “wet” settlement, where the lender’s money is disbursed at closing.
 This is also called “table funding.”

-Ask the closing agent how lender funding will be handled.
-A payment delay may make sellers cranky — if not worse.Verify your new rate (Jul 19th, 2018)
+Ask the closing agent or your mortgage broker how lender funding will be handled.
+A payment delay may make sellers cranky — if not worse.

 As the buyer, you will almost always have to bring money to closing to cover your down payment and closing costs.

 It’s OK to use a cashier’s check, certified check, or to wire the money.
 You cannot bring cash to most title offices.

 Be sure to check with the closing agent if you wire money.
 Confirm that the wiring instructions are correct, especially the recipient account number.

 Loan funding: The “final” final approval